jcoletaylor/tasker/docs/DEVELOPER_GUIDE.md

 ## Overview

 This guide provides a comprehensive overview of developing with Tasker, covering all the key components that make up the workflow engine.
-Tasker is designed around four main developer-facing components:
+Tasker is designed around five main developer-facing components:

 1. **Task Handlers** - Define and coordinate multi-step workflows
 2. **Step Handlers** - Implement the business logic for individual workflow steps
 3. **Event Subscribers** - Create integrations with external services and monitoring systems
 4. **YAML Configuration** - Declarative workflow and step configuration
+5. **Authentication & Authorization** - Secure your workflows with flexible authentication strategies

 ## Architecture Overview